ntloc-axonivy/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 Welcome widget
 ==============

-You can define a welcome widget with a background image and a welcome text.
+- You can define a welcome widget with a background image and a welcome text.

+- For the :guilabel:`Image`, upload a image for the widget.
+Allowed file extensions: png, jpg, jpeg, svg.
 |welcome-widget-configuration|